Learn how to make DIY Roman Shades with this in-depth video and photo tutorial. It’s an easy afternoon sewing project perfect for your home!

 Using a staple gun, staple the fabric to the top of the mounting board.
 Use multiple staples across the entire board to make sure the shade is secure.

 Step 7: Add Nylon String

-Then add a second nylon string on the left side of the shade.
-Tie this string to the bottom left ring, then thread it up through all rings on the left side, through the screw eye at the top of the left side of the shade, and back down through the left side rings.
+Then add a second nylon string on the right side of the shade.
+Tie this string to the bottom right ring, then thread it up through all rings on the right side, through the screw eye at the top of the right side of the shade, and back down through the right side rings.

-At this point, there should be two loose strings on the left side of the shade.
-Tie these strings together using a double fisherman's knot.
+At this point, there should be two loose strings on the right side of the shade.
+Tie these strings together using a double fisherman’s knot.

 Step 8: Install the Shade

 Secure the shade to your frame using the two angle brackets on the mounting board.
 Admire your new DIY Roman Shade!

 I have young kids.
 Is there a lot of string that could be dangerous?

 Yes.
 When the shades are in the “up” position, there’s a ton of extra string.
 Therefore, these shades are probably not the best option if you have young kids, unless you can come up with a string-less version.